- Research Resources

-- Diet & Physical Assessment Methodology - expires September 8, 2018
+- Diet and Physical Activity Assessment Methodology (Clinical Trial Not Allowed) - expires September 8, 2021

 EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.
 View the full list of EGRP FOAs.

 Examples of current and past collaborative projects related to dietary assessment in which EGRP staff are involved: